erulabs/erulabs.com/posts/01_Thoughts_on_Comey_hearing.md

-# Some thoughts on Comey's hearing today
+# Some thoughts on Comey's hearing
+DATE: 1497000260

 The best bit from today was Comey and King's exchange about 11th century politics: